The Sea to Sky Trail - Whistler

 From the parking lot (park outside the gates if closed), you will see the large Sea to Sky Trail sign and mapboard indicating where to go.
 You cross the covered bridge and the first fork in the trail with the Sea to Sky Trail sign pointing right takes you to the Brandywine Falls lookout in 300 metres.
 Just before the falls lookout there is another sign for the Sea to Sky Trail branching to the left for the Calcheak Suspension Bridge 4k and Cheakamus Bungee Bridge 2.6k.

-The trail descends down a nice and wide gravel trail that winds through the forest and after a few hundred metres begins to ascend up to a nice viewpoint that looks across the valley.
-Continuing on the trail you ascend through various other viewpoints until reaching the amazing Cheakamus Bungee Bridge at 2.6k.
+The trail descends and ascends past a few scenic viewpoints until reaching the incredible Cheakamus Bungee Bridge at 2.6k.
 This huge and very high bridge spans the enormous chasm across the Cheakamus River with breathtaking views all around.
 Across the bridge the Sea to Sky Trail route continues along the Bungee Bridge access road before again becoming the Sea to Sky Trail.
 The trail now becomes a narrow, dirt and deeply forested path that runs along the beautiful Cheakamus River and then crosses it at the Calcheak Suspension Bridge.

 Once at Cheakamus Crossing the trail continues along a quiet residential road leading to a bridge across the Cheakamus River.
 There are great trails to the right here along the river and one runs along one side and returns the other side.
 Each side 2 kilometres long and cross the river via, yet another suspension bridge.
 This is a great trail if you have the time or energy and is also great to try on snowshoes.